The vast majority of texts are written for one or more of these three purposes:

 3. Cause/Effect

-Cause/Effect text structures explain, well, causes and effects.
+The Cause/Effect text structures explain, well, causes and effects.
 Sounds pretty simple!
-But works that use this structure can become complex when an effect has multiple causes (or vice versa).
+But texts that use this structure can become complex when an effect has multiple causes (or vice versa).

 Students will encounter complex examples of cause-effect when they read historical texts.
 Many events in history had more than one cause, all related in ways that can be difficult to unpack.